nayeonshin/port-scanner/README.md

 - Grouping functions into classes
   - (static) `Utils` class for utility methods
   - `Scanner` class with the 3 scanning methods (instead of using a dictionary)
+- Show a dot (.) on the screen for each port scanned to indicate progress